SkowronPiotr/JavaScript/README.md

 - Rock & paper & scissors
 - To do list

+To see project open them with live server

 ### To do list

 Saves tasks to do with a date after all you can delete them from page

-To see project open it with live server

 ### Rock Paper Scissors

 It's a game where you can play with computer, it has a score counter and autoplay function

-To see project open it with live server

 ### Amazon clone